jakebeal/TASBEFlowAnalytics-Tutorial/README.md

 2. Autofluorescence and Compensation in Cells
 3. From Arbitrary to Absolute Units

-Examples of makeing color models and using them to analyze are in directories template_analysis and teamplate_colormodel
+Full examples of making color models and using them to analyze are in directories template_analysis and teamplate_colormodel

 Example code in this tutorial is distributed, insofar as possible, in